Home > Good Food > Breakfast > Beef Bacon

 The beef navel, or beef belly, is the cut that joins to the brisket flat and runs towards the groin on the underside of the short ribs.

-This cut, while not impossible to find, generally needs to be sourced from a local butcher.
+This cut, while not impossible to find, generally needs to be sourced from a local butcher shop, and may even require a special order.
 If you’re reading this recipe from Alberta, I source my beef belly from D’Arcy’s Meat Market in St. Albert.

 Close up of the beef belly showing marbling.